Croutons — Nutrients, Health Benefits, And Shopping Tips

 How to store croutons

-Croutons should be kept in an airtight container at room temperature.
-Storing them in a cool, dry place helps maintain their crunch.
-Properly stored, croutons can last for several weeks.
+Croutons should be stored in an airtight container at room temperature.
+Keeping them in a cool, dry environment is essential for preserving their crunchiness.
+When stored correctly, croutons can remain fresh for 6-9 months.

 For extra freshness, ensure that cornichons are fully submerged in the brine after each use, which helps preserve their tangy flavor and crisp texture.